MattMattV/my-stars/README.md

 ## C# #

+- [Emby](https://github.com/MediaBrowser/Emby) - Emby Server is a personal media server with apps on just about every device.
 - [ArchiSteamFarm](https://github.com/JustArchi/ArchiSteamFarm) - C# application that allows you to farm steam cards using multiple steam accounts simultaneously.
 - [Depressurizer](https://github.com/Depressurizer/Depressurizer) - Depressurizer is a program that helps you categorize your steam games.
 - [IsoVoxel](https://github.com/tommyettinger/IsoVoxel) - Generates isometric pixel art from MagicaVoxel .vox files
-- [peachpie](https://github.com/peachpiecompiler/peachpie) - Peachpie - the PHP 7.1 compiler and runtime for .NET and .NET Core
+- [peachpie](https://github.com/peachpiecompiler/peachpie) - Peachpie - the PHP 7 compiler and runtime for .NET and .NET Core
-- [wincompose](https://github.com/samhocevar/wincompose) - Compose Key for Windows
 - [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from.
 - [RatioMaster.NET](https://github.com/NikolayIT/RatioMaster.NET) - Ratiomaster.NET is a small standalone application which fakes upload and download stats of a torrent to almost all bittorrent trackers.
 This means that it does NOT rely on your bittorrent client (uTorrent, Azureus, BitComet, ABC and etc.) and it will NOT download/upload the files on a torrent - it only can fake download/upload.
 RatioMaster.NET has hardcoded emulations for the most commonly used BitTorrent clients: uTorrent, BitComet, Azureus, ABC, BitLord, BTuga, BitTornado, Burst, BitTyrant, BitSpirit.
 - [UWPHook](https://github.com/BrianLima/UWPHook) - Small project to link UWP games to Steam